 Longer appointments are possible at any time and parents are urged to contact the school if they have concerns with their child’s progress in any area of the curriculum.
 Appointments can be made directly with the teacher via email.

-Appointments with the Headmaster should be made through the Headmaster’s PA at email@example.com.
+Appointments with the Headteacher should be made through the Headmaster’s PA at firstname.lastname@example.org.

 A Homework Diary is issued to all pupils and subject teachers ensure that pupils record in it all the homework set.
 The homework diary must be signed by the parent each week.
 The diary is checked by the form teacher daily and used as an effective channel of communication between home and school via the form teacher.